Adam Exploits $\ell_\infty$-geometry of Loss Landscape via Coordinate-wise Adaptivity: Experiments

 \section{Experiments}

-In order to empirically investigate and confirm the implications of our propsosed theory, we compare the training performance of \adam with \adasgd, \sgd and \rotatedadam on multiple different tasks.
-In \adam and its variants (including AdaSGD) we always set $\beta_1, \beta_2 = (0.9, 0.99)$.
+In order to empirically investigate and confirm the implications of our proposed theory, we compare the training performance of \adam with \adasgd, \sgd and \rotatedadam on multiple different tasks.
+In \adam and its variants (including AdaSGD) we set $(\beta_1, \beta_2) = (0.9, 0.99)$ for experiments on the quadratic loss~(\Cref{sec:exp_quadratic}) and ResNet18~(\Cref{sec:exp_resnet}) and $(\beta_1, \beta_2) = (0.9, 0.95)$ for experiments on GPT-2~(\Cref{sec:exp_gpt2}).
 Momentum in SGD is also set to $0.9$.
 Weight decay is always deactivated.